 - Laboratories reduce diagnostic uncertainty through rapid and appropriate testing.

 - Microbial culture results from the laboratory can be used to change, reduce, or augment antibiotic prescriptions.

-- Laboratory requirement for prior test authorization or justification from a specific specialist can help curb misuse of high cost tests e.g. requiring prior authorization from oncologists for expensive mutation tests.
+- Laboratory requirements for prior test authorization or justification from a specific specialist can help curb misuse of high-cost tests e.g. requiring prior authorization from oncologists for expensive mutation tests.

 - The laboratory director, usually a pathologist, can act as a gatekeeper by approving tests, requesting test justifications, or denying test requests.